강의

 Q. Why Unreal 4 instead of Unreal 5?
 Do you know what era we're living in?🙁

-• Yes, I completely understand that feeling of wanting to install the newest version of the engine right now and move into a new era!
+• Yes, I completely understand that feeling of wanting to install the latest engine version right now and move into the new era!
 However, to bring up a somewhat sad topic, UMG didn't really have any remarkable developments in Unreal 5.
 In fact, bugs from version 4 were carried over as is.
-While there are some changes in terms of usability, the basic framework remains entirely the same, so I thought Unreal 4, which lacks additional convenience features, would be more suitable for the introductory learning process where you need to master that framework.
-If you know how to use 4, you can quickly learn to use 5, but if you first learn with 5, it would be quite difficult to do 4 later (and you probably wouldn't want to either).
+While there are some changes in terms of usability, the basic framework remains entirely the same, so for the introductory learning process where you need to master that framework, I thought Unreal 4, which lacks additional convenience features, would be more suitable.
+If you know how to use 4, you can quickly learn to use 5, but if you first learn with 5, it would be quite difficult to go back to 4 later (and you probably wouldn't want to either).
 Also, in our country's industry, there are many games built on Unreal 4 that are still being serviced, so Unreal 4 still has many practical applications.
 This is even more true for larger companies.

 But as I mentioned earlier, once you get past the beginner level, it would make sense to learn the new features of the latest version as well.
-I only have plans for this at the moment, but if I proceed with more advanced lectures in the future, I'm thinking of covering Unreal 5's UMG at that time.
+After that, I only have plans for now, but if I proceed with more advanced lectures, I'm thinking of covering Unreal Engine 5's UMG at that time.

 Q. I heard that UI designers can get jobs easily even without knowing engines.
 Is it really necessary to know engines?

-• Actually, I hear that kind of thing a lot from people who recently joined as new employees.
+• Actually, I hear that a lot from people who recently joined as new employees.

-That's right, getting hired might be possible even without knowing the engine, but the problem is what comes after.
+That's right, getting hired might be possible even without knowing the engine, but the problem comes after that.

-If you don't understand how UI works within the game
+If you don't understand how UI works within games

 It's easy to naturally become excluded both in meetings and during the implementation process.